 Stream videos from URL using VLC

-- Download and install VLC Media Player: If you haven’t installed VLC Media Player on your device, the first step is to download it.
-You can download VLC Media Player from the official Videolan website
+- First things first, if you don’t have VLC Media Player on your device, you need to download and install it.
+You can download it from the official VideoLan website at

 https://www.videolan.org

-- Stream the video: After pasting the URL, click on the “Play” button situated at the bottom of the dialog box.
-VLC Media Player will then start streaming the video.
+- After you’ve entered the URL, click the “Play” button at the bottom.
+VLC will start streaming the video.

-- Save video for offline viewing: To save the video for offline viewing, click on the arrow next to the “Play” button before clicking it, and then select “Convert”.
+- To save the video for watching offline, click the arrow next to the “Play” button and select “Convert” before you hit play.

-Please note: It’s crucial to respect copyright laws and other legal rights when downloading and streaming online content.
+Please note: It’s very important to follow copyright laws and respect other legal rights when downloading and streaming content online.

 Linked issue: VLC Resume Playback Not Working?
 Try These Fixes

-- Buffering Issues: If your video is buffering excessively, check your internet speed to ensure it meets the requirements of the video quality you’re streaming.
+- If your video keeps buffering, check your internet speed to make sure it’s fast enough for the video quality you’re trying to watch.

-- Player Issues: If a downloaded video won’t play, ensure your video player is up-to-date and supports the video’s format.
-If not, consider downloading a more versatile player or converting the video to a supported format.
+- If you’ve downloaded a video and it won’t play, check if your video player is up to date and supports the video format.
+If not, you might need to download a different player or convert the video into a format that works.

 Useful tip: How to Compress a Video in Windows 11